yogeswaranmr/Travel-Tracker/README.md

 ### 3. Set up PostreSQL database
 - Make sure PostgreSQL is installed and running.
 - Create a database named "world".
+- Create tables by:
   - Run the SQL file:
   ```bash
   psql -U postgres -d world -f queries.sql
   ```
-  or
+    or by
   - Copy queries from "query.sql" and paste it the "Query Tool" and run it.

 ### 4. Start the server